reactjs/react-rails/README.md

 ### Changing react.js and JSXTransformer.js versions

-Major, minor, and patch versions of this gem are based on react's version, e.g.
-`0.4.1.1` means that react has version `0.4.1`.
-There may be fixes or improvements introduced in say `0.5.0.0`, but you will still need react in version `0.4.1`.
-If you needed to change JSXTransformer version it's possible too.
+This gem's version is independent from actual react's version, that's why you need declarations for both `react-rails` and `react-source` in your `Gemfile`.
+However, in some cases you may want to have your `react.js` and `JSXTransformer.js` files come from different releases.
+To achieve that, you have to manually replace either of them in your app.

-#### How to
+#### Instructions

-Just put another version of react or JSXTransformer in your assets.
-Any place you would put a javascript file will be fine, probably `/vendor/javascripts/react.js` and `/vendor/javascripts/JSXTransformer.js` would be best.
-(You don't have to replace both)
+Just put another version of `react.js` or `JSXTransformer.js` under `/vendor/assets/react` directory.
+If you need different versions of `react.js` for production and development, then use a subdirectory named after `config.react.variant`, e.g. you set `config.react.variant = :development` so for this environment `react.js` is expected to be in `/vendor/assets/react/development`

 #### Things to remember

-If you replace `JSXTransformer.js`, you have to restart your rails instance, because the jsx compiler context is cached, name of the file is case-sensitive.
+If you replace `JSXTransformer.js`, you have to restart your rails instance, because the jsx compiler context is cached.

-We provide different variants of `react.js` based on environment, but you will need to provide the same file called `react.js` which will be used for both production and development.
+Name of the `JSXTransformer.js` file *is case-sensitive*.